Some Photographs from our recent trip to Berlin

 During their time in Glengormley High School, History and Politics students are offered the opportunity to visit the Linen Museum, the Somme Heritage Centre, Stormont, Crumlin Road Gaol and Glasnevin Cemetery and Kilmainham Gaol in Dublin.

-Mrs. J. O' Neill - Teacher in charge of History
+Mrs. J. O' Neill - Head of Social Studies

 Mrs. M. McCartney - Assistant Vice Principal